This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Anticholinergic medications are prescribed to patients with cerebral palsy for numerous issues, such as uncontrollable limb and facial movements, muscle spasms, tremors, and excessive drooling.

-Anticholinergics work by blocking the area of the brain that causes muscle movement, which helps control many of the most common symptoms that people with cerebral palsy face.[2]
-Some children find that small doses of anticholinergic medications are beneficial, whereas other children will require higher dosages.
+Anticholinergics work by blocking the area of the brain that causes muscle movement, which helps control many of the most common symptoms that people with cerebral palsy face.[1]
+Some children find small doses of anticholinergic medications beneficial, whereas others require higher dosages.

 The most common types of anticholinergic medications prescribed to children with cerebral palsy include: